Why Do I Hear Voices In My Head? How To Receive Mental Health Support

 Does everyone have an inner voice?

-In his research over the past forty years, Russell Hurlburt focuses on the nature and workings of conversations and thoughts people hear in their heads and the commonalities of one's inner experiences.
+In his research over the past forty years, Russell Hurlburt has focused on the nature and workings of conversations and thoughts people hear in their heads and the commonalities of one's inner experiences.
 Using a method that he calls Descriptive Experience Sampling (DES), subjects become more aware of their inner thoughts and processes by recording them in detail the moment after they occur.

-Not everyone talks about their head
+Not everyone talks in their head

-In his own words, Hurlburt notes: "My research says that there are a lot of people who don't ever naturally form images, and then there are other people who form very florid, high-fidelity, technicolor, moving images.
+In his own words, Hurlburt notes, "My research says that there are a lot of people who don't ever naturally form images, and then there are other people who form very florid, high-fidelity, technicolor, moving images.
 Some people have inner lives dominated by speech, body sensations, or emotions and yet others by "unsymbolized thinking" that can take the form of questions like, 'Should I have the ham sandwich or the roast beef?'"

 Hurlburt ascribes these variations to differences in personality and behavior.
 He mentions that those who engage in inner talk tend to be more confident, while persons who think in pictures have difficulty when attempting to empathize with others.
 Hurlburt and colleagues also found in a study with 24 women experiencing bulimia that these women experienced strikingly complex mental processes